kamejosh/owlbear-hp-tracker/docs/store.md

 ## Disclaimer

-There are still a few things I want to add and also things that could be better (like dice rolling both in statblock popover and action window).
+There are still a few things I want to add and also things that could be better.
 I'm actively working on addressing those things and improving the dice roller.
-If you want to give feedback or have issues you want to report let me know on Patreon.
+If you want to give feedback or have issues you want to report let me know on Patreon or Discord.

 ## Getting Started